hariram1981/js_musings/README.md

  - map object that supports storage of objects in key-value.
  - var h1 = new Map();
  - supported methods are put("key", "value"), get("key"), exists("key"), listKeys()
+ - supports maxValue to find max in the list of numbers as values

 obj.js
  - creates object with passed arguments and functions as its members.